The Adventures of a Boy Called Wolf

 It has been three years since I have been blessed to be visited by a living soul.
-I am very tired and I fear this old body will soon breathe its last.
+I am very tired and I fear this body will soon breathe its last.
 It is my fervent desire that the blessed wolves who are my friends will be protected from the men of my dreams with their long guns.
 But, I fear that they must leave the valley that is their home.
 I see the slaughter of my companions without mercy.
 I see them rubbed out from the land.
 I also see men and women with children come and visit, but they will not know the wonders of the land, for who will show them if I am no longer around.
 I must find another to protect the wolves, one who will protect this land, I cannot see if it will happen, but I must use what time I have left to prepare for one who might come.
 I must find ink and paper to write what I know, that they can learn from me, that they may care for this forest.
 I must stop now, for a man is coming and I must greet him; perhaps he is the one I seek.

 He is not the one I seek, but I see promise in him, for he is of good heart.
 He wishes to build a school.
 He is a knight, and has pledged himself to teach the children about this valley and its forest.
 I have given him permission to visit with his children; perhaps I will meet my follower among them.
-It gives me hope and I have decided to stay for a while longer.
+It gives me hope and I will stay for a while longer.
 I have decided to send the wolves away until the day when they can be called back.
 While this man would not hurt them, others will follow with their long guns, I must act soon.
 I bless him for his gift of paper and ink; I know it hurt him to part with such valuable possessions.
-I had only dreams to give him in payment, I hope he understands.
+I have only dreams to give him in return, I hope he understands.

-Late May, Two Thousand and Six.
+May Twenty Second, Two Thousand and Six.

 Caleb opened his eyes to stare at the glowing orb of the sun rising between the trees, sweating, even in the cold dawn.